noahsarkmusic/noahsarkmusic.github.io/_posts/2017-04-16-youtube-leslie-vocals.markdown

 ---
-title: "How to Recreate the Leslie Vocal Effect - YouTube"
+title: "How to Recreate the Leslie Vocal Effect like the Grateful Dead - YouTube"
 category: motion
 image: /media/youtube_title.jpg
 caption: "Thinking Inside the Box on YouTube."